Akuli/jou/doc/json-parsing.md

 Unlike most other JSON libraries, Jou's JSON library does **not** create a new data structure in memory to represent your entire JSON and everything inside it.
-Instead, it simply navigates the JSON by passing around [pointers to the string](tutorial.md#more-about-strings).
+Instead, it simply navigates the string of JSON by passing around [pointers to the string](tutorial.md#more-about-strings).

 For example, let's say that you have a string of JSON that looks like `{"a": 1, "b": 2, "c": 3}`, and you want to get the value of `2` from it.